AbdulJ-7/Slack_Exporter/README.md

 ## 1. Create a Slack App & Get a User Token
 1. Go to https://api.slack.com/apps → Create New App → From scratch
 2. Name it something like: `PersonalExport` and pick your workspace
-3. In the sidebar: OAuth & Permissions → User Token Scopes → Add:
+3. In the sidebar: OAuth & Permissions → Scroll down to User Token Scopes → Add:
    - `channels:history`
    - `channels:read`
    - `groups:history`